schaueho/clojure-codekata/kata14-trigrams/doc/intro.md

 Let's move further on with the original task which ultimately aims to produce random text from the trigrams computed from the original one.
 His main approach for this is to take a generated word pair A B (like a window of the last two words you've generated so far) and figure out what the next word would be by checking whether there is a trigram which starts with A B. He even suggests building a table which provides a mapping from all such pairs of A and B to some C such that A B C are a trigram in the original text.
 His suggestion looks a lot like being Ruby inspired and uses lists, but in Clojure we want to generate a map where the keys are a list of length 2 and the value is a set.
 For any pair A B, we can then select randomly from the set.
 So, we have to convert our currently plain vector of trigrams, grouping it by the first two words and collect the remaining third value.
 Now, although I said 'group by', `group-by` is not of much use here.

 Let's start simple by splitting a given trigram: we just use `split-at`.
 Next, we will update a map using `assoc`.
-However, we need to check whether we have already some value for the prefix (i.e. our word pair): if so, we assume the value is a set to which we want to add our new suffix (set unification), otherwise we just convert the returned suffix (a list, as returned from `split-at`) to a set.
+However, we need to check whether we have already some value for the prefix (i.e. our word pair): if so, we assume the value is a set to which we want to add our new suffix (set union), otherwise we just convert the returned suffix (a list, as returned from `split-at`) to a set.

 	kata14-trigrams.core> (split-at 2 '("wish" "I" "may"))
 	[("wish" "I") ("may")]